Chapter 1 | Why Statistics?

 • the amount of error in our prediction : how well does the model as a whole help us predict individual scores? how well does the model generalize to “reality”?

-• A Real-Life Linear Model in the Wild :
+A Real-Life Linear Model in the Wild.

-From Prediction –> Linear Model
+From Prediction to Linear Models

 Next Time on Psych 101.